sullof/shardjs/README.md

 	Shard.changeKeyType(user_key,'token');

 Be careful, this requires that you have set a special key `token` in your shard-config file.

+Redis works in memory and it's good to reduce the memory consuption.
+If in your hashes you have long subkeys, this can cause that you need more shards than expected.
+To help you to do this, you can use a dictionary to handle abbreviations.
+This means that, for example, if you instead of running

+  Shard.hset(key,{name:"John",city:"London"})

+you run

+  Shard.hset(key, Shard.minify({name:"John",city:"London"}))

+you will save in the database an hash like this

+  n: John
+  c: London

+If you have million users, it's simple to understand how much memory you can save.

+The only problem could be with performance.
+In that case you can save the final hash.
+The .maxify method is good to understand what a result is.

 Other useful method are `.getType` and `.getTime` to have info about the key.